 Adrenaline junkies adore extreme sports.
 And why wouldn’t they?
 It’s the thrill of the competition amplified by fear of seriously injuring yourself or even dying.
 This invokes the body’s resources to shift into overdrive, which is why it is very easy to get addicted to that special high these sports provide.
 As amazing as the sports are, their history certainly doesn’t lag behind.
-Join us as we explore the origins of extreme sports.
+For example, in Poland, extreme winter sports are very popular and people who follow their favorite athletes follow them closely on news sites such as augustow24.
+If you’re curious about these sports in general, join us as we explore the origins of extreme sports.

 The term extreme sports referred only to the sports that endangered the participant’s life in the 50s.
 In fact, Hemingway is often credited with uttering: “There are only three sports: bullfighting, motor racing, and mountaineering; all the rest are merely games.”
 Truth be told, we are not sure Hemingway actually said this, but you get the sentiment of the times.
 Extreme sports were viewed as the sports only the brave would partake in.